Charged with Fed Crime? Contact a Top Ranked Federal Criminal Lawyer Immediately

 Felony convictions can not be expunged in New York.

 Why Do You Need the Top Federal Crimes Lawyer?

-If you’ve been charged with a Federal crime you will need as many resources and subject matter experts as possible at your disposal.
-The Federal government has resources beyond what local or state officials can muster, and they will come after you to the full extent of the law.
+If you’ve been charged by U.S. District Attorney you will need as many resources and subject matter experts as possible at your disposal.
+The government has resources beyond what local or state officials can muster, and they will come after you to the full extent of the law.

 But we can help.

 Federal charges are no joke.
 The Feds have a long arm and deep wallets.
 When they come for you it’s with mountains of evidence and the very best of prosecutors.
 The federal crimes lawyers in our office understand this.
 We know that the US Justice Department doesn’t make a move until they believe that whatever federal charges they have will stick.
 Every federal criminal attorney knows that he has to be just as prepared, just as precise as the Feds and twice as confident.
 Federal defense attorneys must go in with as much confidence as the prosecutor on the other side of the aisle because in addition to evidence and court room expertise, they must also play a game of psychological chess.
 Knowing when to fight and when to cooperate is important.
 A federal criminal defense lawyer must be able to push the Feds to the point where they are uncertain of their own case before they will even begin to put forth a reasonable offer.

 Our firm is one of the few New York defense attorneys who have a designated practice area for Federal crimes.